mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * **A chest x-ray** - This is done to ensure your lungs are clear and there is no evidence of a pneumonia or other problems
 * **Blood tests** - These are done to evaluate your baseline kidney and liver function, and to assess your white blood cell, hemoglobin and platelet counts.
 Your past exposure to certain viruses is also checked.
 * **Urine tests**
-* **Electrocardiogram (EKG)** , echocardiogram (ECHO) or other tests that give information about your heart
+* **Electrocardiogram (EKG)** or **echocardiogram** - These are done to give your healthcare team information about your heart.
-* Pulmonary function tests (PFT's) - breathing tests that measure lung function
+* **Pulmonary function tests** (PFT's) - These are breathing tests that measure lung function
-* Computerized axial tomography (CT) Scan - an x-ray that provides cross-sectional views and images of soft tissue as well as bone.
+* **Computerized axial tomography (CT) Scan** - This is an x-ray that provides images of soft tissue and bone.
 Some scans use contrast dye that you drink or have injected into your body.
-Please alert your doctor if you have a known allergy to contrast dye, or seafood or iodine.
-If you have an allergy you may need to be given steroids to prevent a reaction the dye before your scan.
+Tell your doctor if you have a known allergy to contrast dye, or seafood or iodine.
+If you have an allergy you may need to be given steroids to prevent a reaction to the dye before your scan.
-* Dental Exam - You must have a full dental exam.
+* **Dental Exam** - You must have a full dental exam.
 Any cavities, loose fillings or gum disease should be taken care of before your transplant.
 You can have these done by your own dentist or you can see our dentist.
 If you see your own dentist please ask them to provide a note saying that you have no dental problems.
 If there are issues please ask the dentist to contact MSKCC dentist.
-* Positron emission tomography (PET) Scan – a scan used to visualize physiologic function in body areas.
+* Positron emission tomography (PET) Scan – a scan used to look at organs and they way they function in your body.
-* Bone marrow Aspiration and Biopsy - A bone marrow aspirate is a small sample of bone marrow usually taken from the back of your hip.
+* Bone marrow aspiration and biopsy - A bone marrow aspirate is a small sample of bone marrow, usually taken from the back of your hip.
 Your hip will be numbed and a needle will be inserted into the bone marrow and a small amount of bone marrow liquid will be withdrawn.
 A bone marrow biopsy will be performed at the same time as your bone marrow aspiration.
 The biopsy involves collecting a tiny piece of bone for examination.
 This procedure is done to evaluate how well your bone marrow is producing cells and to check for any sign of cancer in the marrow.
-* Skeletal survey - An x-ray of the major bones in your body done to check for any signs of disease.
+* Skeletal survey - This is an x-ray of the major bones in your body that is done to check for any signs of disease.
 This can take a few hours to complete.

 These tests are usually done in the 30 days before your transplant (Day −30 onwards), but sometimes the pre-transplant evaluation can take longer.
-The BMT nurse coordinator will work with you and your caregiver to schedule the tests.
+Your BMT nurse coordinator will work with you and your caregiver to schedule the tests.

 The results of the tests will be used to plan your treatment and adjust it to your specific needs and to make sure that it is safe to start your treatment.

 Your doctor and nurse will explain any other tests that you may need.

-### Making Decisions about your Fertility
+### Making Decisions About Your Fertility
-Your cancer treatment will effect your fertility.
-It is likely that you will not be able to conceive a child naturally after undergoing your conditioning regimen - the high-dose chemotherapy that precedes your stem cell infusion.
+Your cancer treatment will affect your fertility.
+It is likely that you will not be able to conceive a child naturally after high-dose chemotherapy.

-In come cases it's possible to take  steps to preserve your fertility before you undergo treatment - women can bank eggs or embryos and men can bank sperm.
+In some cases it's possible to take  steps to preserve your fertility before you undergo treatment.
+Women can bank eggs or embryos and men can bank sperm.
 These steps may allow you to conceive in the future.
-If you have received chemotherapy in the past there is a risk that your sperm or eggs have already been damaged and so preserving your fertility may not be an option.
+If you have received chemotherapy in the past, there is a risk that your sperm or eggs have already been damaged and so preserving your fertility may not be an option.

 We have summarized the most common steps that people take to preserve their fertility before undergoing a stem cell transplant.
-If you want to learn more about fertility preservation options and other ways you might build a family after your transplant then you should ask your doctor or nurse for a referral to a fertility expert.
+If you want to learn more about fertility preservation options and other ways you might build a family after your transplant, ask your doctor or nurse for a referral to a fertility expert.

-##### Options For Men
+##### Options for men
 Men can freeze sperm before treatment.
 The first step is to schedule an appointment at a sperm bank, where you will masturbate and collect your ejaculated fluid in a sterile cup.

 The sperm bank will analyze the specimen to be sure there are healthy sperm to freeze.
 The semen is then placed in vials and frozen.
 It can be stored for as long as you want, even for many years.
-We recommend that men collect three separate specimens if possible, abstaining from sex for two to five days before the first collection and between the other collections.
+We recommend that men collect three separate specimens if possible, abstaining from sex for 2 to 5 days before the first collection and between the other collections.

 For more information please read the guides *Sperm Banking* and *Cancer and Fertility: Information for Men* included at the back of this guide.
 These guides are also available online:

 * [Sperm Banking http://www2.mskcc.org/patient_education/_assets/downloads-english/899.pdf](http://www2.mskcc.org/patient_education/_assets/downloads-english/899.pdf)
 * [Cancer and Fertility: Information for Men http://www2.mskcc.org/patient_education/_assets/downloads-english/713.pdf](http://www2.mskcc.org/patient_education/_assets/downloads-english/713.pdf)

-##### Options For Women
+##### Options for women
 Women can freeze eggs or embryos before treatment.
 The first step is to schedule an appointment with a reproductive endocrinologist (a doctor with special training in fertility).
-Ask your doctor or a member of your healthcare team to refer you to the reproductive endocrinologist.
+Ask your doctor or a member of your healthcare team to refer you to a reproductive endocrinologist.

-The reproductive endocrinologist will evaluate your fertility and will give you advice on how best to proceed.
+Your reproductive endocrinologist will evaluate your fertility and will give you advice on how best to proceed.

 If these tests show you can be successful in collecting eggs, on or around the first day of your period you will start giving yourself daily hormone injections.
 This medicine will stimulate some of the eggs in your ovaries to mature.
-You will need the injections for about 10 days, during which you will be closely monitored by the reproductive endocrinologist.
+You will need to take the injections for about 10 days, during which you will be closely monitored by your reproductive endocrinologist.
 Once the eggs are fully mature, you will be scheduled for the egg retrieval.
 This is an outpatient procedure done using anesthesia so you will be asleep.
-The eggs are collected using a very thin needle passed through the wall of your vagina.
+Your eggs will be collected using a very thin needle passed through the wall of your vagina.

-If you are going to store embryos, your eggs are fertilized with sperm in the laboratory (in vitro fertilization, IVF) before freezing.
+If you are going to store embryos, your eggs will be fertilized with sperm in the laboratory (in vitro fertilization, IVF) before freezing.
 If you are going to store eggs, they are not fertilized with sperm before freezing.
 The frozen eggs or embryos can be stored for as long as you want, even for many years.

 Another possible option to preserve fertility is ovarian tissue freezing.
-This is experimental.
+However, this is experimental.

-For more information please read the guides * Cancer and Fertility: Information for Women* and *Selecting a Reproductive Endocrinologist* included at the back of this guide.
+For more information please read the guides *Cancer and Fertility: Information for Women* and *Selecting a Reproductive Endocrinologist* included at the back of this guide.
 These guides are also available online:

 * [Cancer and Fertility: Information for Women http://www2.mskcc.org/patient_education/_assets/downloads-english/725.pdf](http://www2.mskcc.org/patient_education/_assets/downloads-english/725.pdf)
 * [Selecting a Reproductive Endocrinologist http://www2.mskcc.org/patient_education/_assets/downloads-english/739.pdf](http://www2.mskcc.org/patient_education/_assets/downloads-english/739.pdf)

-##### Financial Issues Related to Fertility Preservation
+##### Financial issues related to fertility preservation
 Unfortunately, fertility preservation is not covered by most insurance plans.
 Sperm banking can cost up to about $1000, and egg or embryo freezing can cost $10,000 to $15,000.
 There are also annual storage fees.

 The financial staff at the sperm bank and reproductive endocrinologist will contact your insurance company to determine if you have coverage.